synaps-archive/sismo-commitment-signer/README.md

 ### Env variables

 Env variables should be put in a .env.${stage} file or .env file.
+The following env variables are required:
+- ENV

 ### Deployment on AWS using serverless framework